mbelarbi/bash_training/part7_loops_and_arrays.md

 	echo "The second item is $days[1]" 		# This is WRONG echo "The second item is ${days[1]}" 	# This is RIGHT

+	echo "The second item is $days:1" 		# This is WRONG echo "The second item is ${days:1}" 	# This is RIGHT

+Elements can be accessed with a squred bracket notation or a colon, either one is fine.
 When accessing the elements in an array within an expansion we must use the inline grouping (`{}`).
 With out the inline grouping, the `[1]` is not considered as part of the expansion, as such bash will interperate it as a string literal.
 The array variable will always yield the zeo indexed item when called with no index (i.e. if we call `$days` with no index).
 Therefore the echo will look like:

 	The second item is Monday[1]		# no inline grouping